Contact vs Contactless CAC Readers: A Complete Guide

 • Any PKI-based authentication

-Contactless readers alone won’t work for these tasks because the PKI certificates live on the contact chip, not the contactless chip.
+Contactless readers alone won’t work for these tasks—PKI certificates live on the contact chip, not the contactless chip.

-• Contact chip (gold square): Stores your PKI certificates, allows digital signatures, and handles computer authentication
+• Contact chip (gold square): Stores PKI certificates, handles digital signatures and computer authentication

-• Contactless chip (hidden inside): Contains a unique identifier for physical access, cannot perform cryptographic operations
+• Contactless chip (hidden inside): Contains a unique identifier for physical access only—cannot perform cryptographic operations

 These chips don’t share data.
-A contactless reader cannot access your certificates, and a contact reader cannot open building doors.
+A contactless reader cannot access your certificates; a contact reader cannot open building doors.

-• Check for dirty or damaged contacts on the card
+• Check for dirty or damaged card contacts

 • Clean the reader slot with compressed air

-• Verify drivers are installed for your specific reader model
+• Confirm drivers are installed for your reader model

-• Hold the card closer to the reader (within 1-2 inches)
+• Hold the card within 1-2 inches of the reader

-• Remove the card from thick wallets or holders that may block RF signals
+• Remove thick wallets that may block RF signals

-• Verify the system actually uses contactless—many require contact readers
+• Verify the system actually uses contactless authentication

 Buying Recommendations

-For home/remote work: Get a contact reader like the SCR3310v2 or HID Omnikey 3121.
-These cover all standard DoD computer authentication needs.
+Home/remote work: Get a contact reader like the SCR3310v2 or HID Omnikey 3121 for standard DoD authentication.

-For mobile workers: Consider a compact USB contact reader that travels easily, such as the Identiv SCR3500 A.
+Mobile workers: Choose a compact USB contact reader that travels easily, like the Identiv SCR3500 A.

-For IT administrators: Dual-interface readers provide flexibility for testing and supporting users with various needs.
+IT administrators: Dual-interface readers provide flexibility for testing and supporting various user needs.

 Mike Thompson